Actor Payal Ghosh accuses Anurag Kashyap of sexual assault; Kangana Ranaut comes out in her support

 Ghosh said she "was scared all these days and has finally come out now."

 Speaking to ANI, the 'Patel Ki Punjabi Shaadi' actor said, "Five years ago I met Anurag Kashyap regarding work.
 He called me to his house.
 When I went there, he took me to a separate room and tried to sexually assault me.
-He forced himself on me and extremely badly,"
+He forced himself on me."

 "I request the authorities to kindly take action and let the country see the demon behind this creative guy.
 I am aware that it can harm me and my security is at risk.
 I am seeking action against him," said Ghosh.